itbuff/test/readme.txt

 			// So all the ones above will be excluded from your project.
 			// !libs... line means NOT excluded
 			// where ! = NOT
+	DIFF
+		// finding out the differences between changes git diff readme.txt
+		// This will display (if any) changes before staging (compared to the index) git diff --staged readme.txt
+		// find out the difference between stage and commited